-Grammy Awards 2017: List of Winners - ABC 36 News
+Grammy Awards 2017: List of winners - ABC 36 News

-The music world’s biggest stars were honored with Grammy Awards on what’s called “music’s biggest night.”
+The music world’s biggest stars were honored with Grammy Awards on what’s called “music’s biggest night” Sunday.
+Golden gramophones were handed out inside Los Angeles’ Staples Center.

-Golden gramophones were handed out inside Los Angeles’ Staples Center on Sunday night.
+Coming into Sunday, Beyonce led the field with nine total nominations.
+Still, Adele went home the big winner, taking home the award for Album of the Year for “25.”

 The late David Bowie was also among the winners.
-He posthumously won Best Alternative Music Album, for “Blackstar.”
+He posthumously won five Grammy Awards, including Best Rock Song, Best Rock Performance, and Best Alternative Music Album, for “Blackstar.”

 Actress Carol Burnett also went home a winner, nabbing Best Spoken Word Album for “In Such Good Company: Eleven Years Of Laughter, Mayhem, And Fun In The Sandbox.”
 Blockbuster film, “Star Wars: The Force Awakens,” also took home an award for Best Score Soundtrack For Visual Media.